German man fighting for Kurds killed in Syria | DW | 05.11.2019

 Joined Kurds out of conviction

-Konstantin G., who went by his nom de guerre "Andok Cotkar" had joined the Kurds in the autumn of 2016, as they had made headlines as they had wrested control of the city of Kobani from IS.
+Konstantin G., who went by his nom de guerre "Andok Cotkar," had joined the Kurds in the autumn of 2016, after they had made headlines while wresting control of the city of Kobani from IS.

 "He knew he was putting himself in danger," his parents told DW.
 At first, he did not tell his family where he was going.